 I work with my fellow teachers and leaders to ensure that we support our students to achieve their learning goals in the most effective way possible.

 I have been teaching at St Francis de Sales College since 2008 and have been the Inclusive Education Co-ordinator since 2010.
+In 2017 I became Director of Students R-12.

 In this role I am very fortunate to be able to work with students on their learning journey from Reception right through to Year 12.
 I also have a teaching role in the Health and Physical Education faculty.
 I really enjoy being a part of the College community and working across all year levels with students and staff.